emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    faradaic current of an electroactive substance B formed by a prior chemical reaction from another substance Y that is no electroactive at the potential at which B is electrochemically transformed
 IUPAC Reference:
    https://goldbook.iupac.org/terms/view/K03399
+Comment:
+   The kinetic current is partially or entirely controlled by the rate of the chemical reaction.
+This reaction may be heterogeneous, occurring at an electrode-solution interface (surface reaction), or it may be homo- geneous, occurring at some distance from the interface (bulk reaction).

 .. raw:: html